Skip to content

 Should I see a psychiatrist or a sleep specialist?

 It depends on the cause.
-If your insomnia is driven by anxiety, depression, trauma, or ADHD, a psychiatric provider can address the root condition.
+If your insomnia is driven by anxiety, depression, trauma, or ADHD, a clinician can address the root condition.
 If you have signs of obstructive sleep apnea, restless legs syndrome, or another primary sleep disorder, a sleep medicine specialist (and often a sleep study) is the right path.
 We screen for both at the first visit and refer when appropriate.

 Will you prescribe a sleep medication?

-Sometimes — but it is not our default.
+Sometimes, but it is not our default.
 We prefer to identify and treat the underlying driver first.
 When a sleep aid is clinically appropriate, we favor evidence-based options with a favorable safety profile and revisit the plan regularly so the medication is not used longer than necessary.

 What is CBT-I?